isaiahraynal/identifying_important_identities/README.md

 # identifying_important_identities
-Code and data for "Identifying Important Identities" article.
+Code and data for "Identifying Important Identities: An Exploratory Study of What Individuals Value in Themselves and Others" project.

 # Abstract